SchoolProject12345/OCardGame/ChaosCardGame/data/doc.md

     `"default"`: has no effect.
     `"block"` or `"blocked"`: cannot attack.
     `"invisible"`: cannot attack nor be targeted.
+    `"unattacked"`: allow to attack one more time during turn, if already attacked before effect take place.
+This doesn't actually change the targets' states.
     (unimplemented yet)
     `"damageless"`: cannot receive damage.